jschnab/linux-sysadmin/essential_commands.md

 `sed` is a non-interactive *stream editor*.
-It receives text input (`stdin` or a file), performs operations on it one line at a time, then outputs the results (`stdout` or a file). `sed` is often one of several components in a pipe. `sed` determines which lines of the input it will operate on from the *address range* passed to it.
+It receives text input (`stdin` or a file), performs operations on it one line at a time, then outputs the results (`stdout` or a file). `sed` is often one of several components in a pipe. `sed` determines what lines of the input it will operate on from the *address range* passed to it.
 You can specify the address range either by line number or by a pattern to match.
 Here are the basic `sed` operators: